 DevOps implementation can radically transform business operations, improving business efficiency, collaboration, and customer experiences.
 With the unified strength of the development and operations team, applications are executed at a fast pace compared to work done by a separate teams.

 DevOps ensures shorter development cycles as the voluminous levels of codes can be executed in a relatively shorter duration of time and the bugs in the codes are detected easily.
 With shorter development cycles in DevOps and combined teamwork, codes can be executed within a small amount of time and recovery is quick.

 Improved Communication and Collaboration

 DevOps encourages a thriving work culture and enhances productivity.
 Due to increasing trust level between teams, DevOps encourages teams to innovate and join hands together.
 Also, the operations team does not have to wait for the other team to find and fixed bugs, as in DevOps, all teams work together.
 This process becomes continuous as all employees work towards an end goal resulting in faster product delivery.

 In DevOps, because of the combined work culture, executives become happier and even more productive.
-When members from both the teams trust each other, they can innovate better and work with full force.
+When members from both teams trust each other, they can innovate better and work with full force.